Action Bronson

 Aside from his career in music, Arslani hosted The Untitled Action Bronson Show, a talk/variety show, and still hosts his travel program Fuck, That's Delicious, on Viceland.
 His frequent collaborators and lifelong friends Meyhem Lauren, The Alchemist, and Big Body Bes are regulars on both of his television series.
 Renowned chefs such as Mario Batali, Andrew Zimmern, Daniel Boulud, Rick Bayless, Grant Achatz, and others have been guests on his television series.
-In September 2017, Arslani published his first book, based on his travel show, a cookbook, also entitled Fuck, That's Delicious.

 Biography

 1983–2010: Early life and career

 Ariyan Arslani was born in Flushing, Queens, New York City, on December 2, 1983, to an Albanian Muslim father and an American Jewish mother.
-Growing up he had been raised in his father's Muslim tradition.
+Growing up he was raised in his father's Muslim tradition.
 He attended Bayside High School, in Bayside, Queens, and graduated in 2002.
 Before embarking on a career as a rapper, which was originally just a hobby, Bronson worked as a cook at his father's Mediterranean restaurant in Forest Hills.
 He hosted his own online cooking show, Action in the Kitchen.
 After breaking his leg in the kitchen, Bronson concentrated solely on rapping.

 2011: Dr. Lecter and Well Done

 Action Bronson's debut studio album Dr. Lecter was independently released by Fine Fabric Delegates on March 15, 2011.
-The album, produced entirely by New York City-based music producer Tommy Mas, was made available for digital download and also in CD-R, on his official website.
+The album, produced entirely by New York City-based music producer Tommy Mas.
 In November of that year, Bronson followed up with Well-Done, a collaborative effort with American hip hop producer Statik Selektah.
 On March 12, 2012, he released his second mixtape, titled Blue Chips, with Party Supplies.